Nashat90/streamlit-state-vault/README.md

 Once the file is uploaded, click the **"Load Last Save"** button.
 The app will process the file, reconstruct the data types (like dates), and instantly refresh the UI with your saved values.

 ---
+# 💾 Streamlit State Persistence Demo

+A modern, high-performance dashboard designed to demonstrate **advanced session state persistence**.
+This project showcases how to bridge the gap between volatile web sessions and permanent storage using JSON serialization.

 ## 🛠️ State Persistence Layer (`state_io.py`)